Parishes of Jersey: Procureur du Bien Public

+Centeniers

-Centeniers (Jèrriais: Chent'nyi) are elected at a public election within each parish for a term of three years to undertake policing within the parish.
+Centeniers (Jèrriais: Chent'nyi) are the highest ranking police officers in Jersey and are elected at a public election within each parish for a term of three years to undertake policing within the parish.
 The centenier is the only officer authorised to charge and bail offenders.
-Formerly, the senior centenier of each parish (known as the Chef de Police) was the Constable's deputy in the States of Jersey when the Constable was unable to attend a sitting of the States — this function has been abolished.
+Formerly, the senior centenier of each parish (known as the Chef de Police) was the Constable's deputy in the States of Jersey when the Constable was unable to attend a sitting of the States – this function has been abolished.

 Roads Committee

 A Roads Committee of five elected principals is also available to offer advice on a range of issues; chiefly related to the roads.
-Centeniers are the highest ranking police officers in Jersey and are elected.

 In Jersey, the Roads Committee (French: Comité des Chemins) is the highway authority for parish roads in each parish.
 In accordance with the Loi (1914) sur la Voirie it superintends the repair and maintenance of by-roads in the parish, establishes boundary stones, issues Choses Publiques licenses, examines planning applications that fall within its responsibilities, supervises refuse collection, adjudicates fines during the Visite du Branchage, and proposes new road names, as may be necessary, for approval by the Parish Assembly.
 The Connétable presides over the Roads Committee, which also includes the Rector and three Principals of the Parish [five Principals for St Helier] elected for a term of three years by the Parish Assembly.

 Instructions are passed to Roads Inspectors whose duty it is to ensure that the repairs are carried out.

 In St Helier, the larger Roads Committee also undertakes additional non-statutory responsibilities with regard to parks and other matters, and acts, in the absence of a municipal council, as an advisory body to the Connétable.
 By convention, the two Procureurs du Bien Public of St Helier attend meetings of the Roads Committee, but cannot vote.